 Commoditization can make it difficult for companies to differentiate their products or services from those of their competitors, and this can lead to lower prices and margins.
 Hence, commoditization often leads to price wars.

-- Commoditization of Clothing- With the rise of fast fashion, clothing has become commoditized.
-Brands like H&M and Zara can mass produce clothing quickly and cheaply, making it difficult for other brands to compete on price.
+4. Clothing or Apparel Industry- With the rise of fast fashion, clothing has become commoditized.
+Brands like H&M and Zara can mass-produce clothing quickly and cheaply, making it difficult for other brands to compete on price.